PushFish/pushfish-api/README.md

 ## Configuration
 The pushfish API server reads various options from a configuration file.
-This configuration file can be specified by setting the environment variable `PUSHROCKET_CONFIG`.
+This configuration file can be specified by setting the environment variable `PUSHFISH_CONFIG`.
 If this variable is not set, then the file is searched for in a default path.

 ```
      ~/.config/pushfish-api/pushfish-api.cfg # on Linux